-We make Trex® eco-friendly composite decks from an innovative blend of 95% recycled wood and plastic film—that’s almost the whole thing.
+We make Trex® eco-friendly composite decks from an innovative blend of 95% reclaimed wood and plastic film—that’s almost the whole thing.
 On top of that, our company uses some of the most earth-friendly manufacturing processes in the country, reclaiming factory waste and eliminating the use of harmful chemicals.
 Trex offers consumers a truly environmentally responsible choice.
 Being green is in our DNA.
 We've been this way for more than 20 years, well before green was a buzzword.
 Because in the end, all of us want to look out on our decks and know that we’ve done our part.

 Why a Trex® Composite Deck is a Green Deck